joedevon/ContextWhisperer/README.md

 ## Problem

 When working with AI coding assistants, context management is crucial but challenging:
-- **Too little context**: The AI loses important details about the codebase, leading to inconsistent or incorrect suggestions
+- **Context starvation: Too little context**: The AI loses important details about the codebase, leading to inconsistent or incorrect suggestions
-- **Too much context**: The AI gets overwhelmed with information, resulting in confused or unfocused responses
+- **Context overload: Too much context**: The AI gets overwhelmed with information, resulting in confused or unfocused responses
 - **Context switching**: Starting new chat sessions means rebuilding context from scratch, wasting time and computational resources

 ## Solution